ircdocs/modern-irc/formatting.md

 This formatting character works as a toggle.
 It enables monospace'd text (e.g. <tt>monospace text</tt>).

-This character is a relatively new addition, and was defined by IRCCloud (as of right now, IRCCloud's the only client that understands this character).
-However, if you do add monospace capabilities within your client, please use this character as it is already defined and in use.
+This character is a relatively new addition, and was defined by IRCCloud.
+However, a number of other clients including TheLounge and Textual now support this as well, and it's now the defacto formatting character for monospace text.

 ## Color